emilynordmann/AllOfUs-intro-to-r/docs/02-intro-to-r.md

 ```
 ## [1] 6
 ```
 One of the great things about R, however, is that it is **user extensible**: anyone can create a new add-on that extends its functionality.
-There are currently thousands of <a class='glossary' target='_blank' title='A group of R functions.' href='https://psyteachr.github.io/glossary/p#package'>packages</a> that R users have created to solve many different kinds of problems, or just simply to have fun.
+There are currently thousands of <a class='glossary'>packages<span class='def'></span></a> that R users have created to solve many different kinds of problems, or just simply to have fun.
 For example, there are packages for data visualisation, machine learning, interactive dashboards, web scraping, and playing games such as Sudoku.

 Add-on packages are not distributed with base R, but have to be downloaded and installed from an archive, in the same way that you would, for instance, download and install PokemonGo on your smartphone.
-The main repository where packages reside is called <a class='glossary' target='_blank' title='The Comprehensive R Archive Network: a network of ftp and web servers around the world that store identical, up-to-date, versions of code and documentation for R.' href='https://psyteachr.github.io/glossary/c#cran'>CRAN</a>, the Comprehensive R Archive Network.
+The main repository where packages reside is called <a class='glossary'>CRAN<span class='def'></span></a>, the Comprehensive R Archive Network.

 There is an important distinction between **installing** a package and **loading** a package.